 - Website: www.abcc.gov.au

-1A code covered entity is a building contractor or building industry participant that has submitted an expression of interest (EOI) or tender (howsoever described) for Commonwealth funded building work on or after 2 December 2016, and therefore become subject to the Code.
+1A code covered entity is aor that has submitted an expression of interest (EOI) or tender (howsoever described) for Commonwealth funded building work on or after 2 December 2016, and therefore become subject to the Code.
 Specific requirements in the Code apply to code covered entities.
 Refer to section 34 of the Building and Construction Industry (Improving Productivity Act 2016, and Section 6 of the Code.

 2To learn more about what defines ‘building work’ please refer to the ‘Our jurisdiction’ fact sheet, available at abcc.gov.au/resources.